jozso39/cypress_integromat/README.md

 #### Todo:

-- do the 4th assignment
 - run it on different browsers
 - unify the selectors
-- delete scenario in delete data
-- login by request
-- delete data by request
+- delete data via requests

 #### Instalation and run